pbayer/ProcessFlows.jl/README.md

 ### Simulation of Production Systems and Projects

-`PFlow.jl` is a `Julia` library, which allows to simulate the main physical characteristics of production systems and projects:
+`PFlow.jl` is a [`Julia`](https://julialang.org) library, which allows to simulate the main physical characteristics of production systems and projects:

 - processing of orders
 - in given sequences,
-- taking different and varying processing times
+- taking different and varying processing times,
 - through different workunits,
 - which are prone to failures.